Location: Lynn, MA

 1. Is expected to support the hospital in such a manner that there is a strong and positive commitment to quality patient care.

-10. Attend clinical department meetings that will have a positive impact on patient care.
+4. Attend clinical meetings that will have a positive impact on patient care.

-14. Maintain a solid understanding of hospital policies and protocols, and practices within those policies and protocols.
+5. Maintain solid understanding of hospital policies and protocols, practices within those policies and protocols, and enforces such when appropriate.

-15. Participate in ongoing quality improvement studies that will have positive patient care outcomes.
+6. Participate in any ongoing quality improvement studies that will have positive patient care outcomes.

-16. Maintain solid understanding of and follow regulatory agencies’ expectations and guidelines (i.e. DMH, DPH, JCAHO, Payers, etc.).
+7. Maintain understanding of and follow regulatory agencies’ expectations and guidelines (i.e. DMH, DPH, JCAHO, payors, etc.).

-17. Maintain yearly/biyearly requirements of CPR, Risk Management and Aggression Management.
+15. Maintain yearly/biyearly requirements of CPR and Aggression Management.

 Exhibits ability to be competent in the following areas: